cloudify-cosmo/getcloudify.org/source/guide/3.2/overview-architecture-advanced.md

 {%summary%} {{page.abstract}}{%endsummary%}

 {%note title=Note%}
-This is aimed at very advanced users to understand Cloudify's architecture and provides no user-functional information whatsoever.
+This is aimed at very advanced users to understand Cloudify's architecture.
+It provides no user-functional information whatsoever.
 It does, however, provide information for understanding how Cloudify's architecture supports currently implemented and even potential future flows.
 Operational knowledge assumed.
 {%endnote%}

 # Components Overview